RRResident/ES6-plus-features/ES6.md

 const person = new Proxy({}, handlerObject);
 person.age = 100; // Passes validation
-person.age = '100'; // returns TypeError - 'Age is not an integer'
+person.age = '100'; // returns TypeError - 'Age should be an integer'
 person.age = 999; // returns RangeError - 'The age is too high'
 ```

 The `proxy` object is highly customizable and is able to assist in real world applications with things like validation.
-[TypeScript](https://www.typescriptlang.org/) which is a superset of JS that makes use of type-checking and interfaces, however there isn't currently a way in TypeScript to set limits on a property like we do with the `proxy` object.
+[TypeScript](https://www.typescriptlang.org/) is a superset of JS that makes use of type-checking and interfaces, however there isn't currently a way in TypeScript to set limits on a property like we do with the `proxy` object.
 This can only be checked / enforced at runtime.

 ## Reflect object